makersacademy/rps-challenge/README.md

 There are 20 tests, which are all passing, with 100% coverage of the lib files and feature tests for the web features.

-To see the repository in action first install the dependencies (just Sinatra for actually running the app) by running:
+To see the repository in action first install the dependencies by running
 ```
 bundle install
 ```